sadihsn/sadihsn/README.md

 - 🌱 I do research on **Data Science**

-- 💬 Ask me about **Business Analytics,Data Science,Web Development,Network Security etc**
+- 💬 Ask me about **Business Analytics,Ai powered developement etc**

 - 📫 How to reach me **sadihsn97@gmail.com**